 Operating outside of the code of practice, or outside of urban flying-fox management areas without a FFRMP is not authorised and may have legal consequences.

-A map of the UFFMA areas within Rockhampton Regional Council area can be found on the Environment and Heritage Protection website.
+A map of the UFFMA areas within Rockhampton Regional Council area can be found on the Department of Environment and Science website.

 Council’s Statement of Management Intent outlines how Council will manage both existing and new roosts.